-While, the Korg was stickered at the same price at my local guitar center, the M-Audio Keystation is a cheaper (and much smaller) keyboard, so it comes as no suprise the Korg wins.
-The Korg keys aren’t semi-weighted like higher end controllers (Axiom/Axiom Pro) but they offer a steady resistance that’s familiar to lower end midi controllers and synths.
-The keys aren’t full sized but with a much deeper range of motion, it feels less micro and more like another keyboard.
-It won’t win awards but its, dare I say good.
+While the Korg was stickered at the same price at my local guitar center, the M-Audio Keystation is a cheaper (and much smaller) keyboard.
+Bt default, the size difference makes the Korg the better unit.
+The Korg keys aren't semi-weighted like higher-end controllers (Axiom/Axiom Pro) but they offer a steady resistance that's familiar to lower end midi controllers and synths.
+The keys aren't full-sized but with a much deeper range of motion, it feels less micro and more like another keyboard.
+It won't win awards but its, dare I say good.

 The Keystation 32, while wider than the Korg NanoSeries, is still small enough for a backpack.
 Where portability and space is concerned, the M-Audio wins hands down.

 Its best to go to a local dealer to see its right for you.
 Picky Keyboardists will find the M-Audio lacking and purists will find both woefully inadequate to the weighted hammer action keyboards on the market.